a-chernykh/chef-teamcity/README.md

 # Description
-Downloads, installs and configures TeamCity server and build agent.
-It also installs PostgreSQL and uses it as the backend database for TeamCity.
+Downloads, installs and configures [TeamCity](http://www.jetbrains.com/teamcity/).
+It also installs [PostgreSQL](https://github.com/opscode-cookbooks/postgresql) and uses it as the backend database for TeamCity.

 # Platforms
 * Debian